guozheng-git/pymol-scripts/ddt-pae.md

 Because the predicted pLDDT is not one-hot (it assigns non-zero probability to all 50 bins), if the model assigns high probability to the correct bin (close to 1), the loss is small; if the probability is low (close to 0), the loss diverges.
 By optimizing this loss over high-quality structural data, the model learns to make accurate confidence estimates during inference.

-Once the training process for pLDDT is understood, we can look at how it is produced in practice.
+Once the training process for pLDDT is understood, we can look at **how it is produced** in practice.

-To simplify, the description above did not distinguish between steps, but in fact the pLDDT prediction involves two main components.
-First, the AlphaFold2 structure module outputs several internal representations.
-Then, the pLDDT prediction module (referred to here as the pLDDT head) reads the relevant representations and outputs the pLDDT distribution.
+To simplify, the description above did not distinguish between steps, but in fact the pLDDT prediction involves **two main components**.
+First, the **AlphaFold2 structure module outputs several internal representations**.
+Then, the **pLDDT prediction module** (referred to here as the pLDDT head) **reads the relevant representations** and **outputs the pLDDT distribution**.
 During training, the cross-entropy between pLDDT and lDDT-C is backpropagated through the model.
 After training, during inference, the pLDDT head follows the same path and directly outputs pLDDT for user reference.

 Specifically, the structure module outputs three kinds of representations:
-MSA representation
+**MSA representation**
-Pair representation
+**Pair representation**
-Single representation (the row corresponding to the original input sequence extracted from the MSA representation)
+**Single representation** (the row corresponding to the original input sequence extracted from the MSA representation)

-The pLDDT head takes the final single representation as input, passes it through two linear layers with ReLU activations, followed by one more linear layer and a softmax, producing a 50-dimensional probability distribution.
+The pLDDT head takes the final **single representation** as input, passes it through two linear layers with ReLU activations, followed by one more linear layer and a softmax, producing a 50-dimensional probability distribution.
 This 50-dimensional vector is the per-residue pLDDT distribution.
 Taking the expectation of this distribution yields a pLDDT score for each residue.
 Averaging across all residues yields the overall structural pLDDT.

-The transition from lDDT to pLDDT represents a shift from reference-dependent to reference-free structure quality assessment.
+**The transition from lDDT to pLDDT** represents a shift from **reference-dependent to reference-free** structure quality assessment.

-Although the reasoning above explains this technically, I still want to give an intuitive interpretation: Why is the model able to estimate its own confidence?
+Although the reasoning above explains this technically, I still want to give an intuitive interpretation: **Why is the model able to estimate its own confidence?**

 Because during inference, the model generates internal representations that differ depending on how well the structure can be predicted.
 As part of training, the pLDDT head learns to recognize which internal representations correspond to well-predicted structures and which correspond to uncertain ones.
-Therefore, after training, when given a new input, the model can internally “sense” how confident it should be in its prediction and reflect that in the pLDDT output.
-It is similar to a student who not only scores well on exams, but also takes enough practice tests to develop a sense of self-assessment.
-While answering questions, the student still has the mental capacity to reflect on how well each part was answered.
+Therefore, after training, when given a new input, the model can internally “sense” how confident it should be in its prediction and reflect that in the pLDDT output. **It is similar to a student who not only scores well on exams, but also takes enough practice tests to develop a sense of self-assessment**.
+While answering questions, the student still **has the mental capacity to reflect on how well each part was answered**.
 As a result, when leaving the exam room—before the official scores are released—the student can already estimate their score with considerable accuracy.
 (Up to this point, we have explained why AlphaFold2 and subsequent models are able to directly output an assessment of their prediction quality.)

 ## 4. pTM and pAE: Descended from a Common Lineage as pLDDT

 In the AF2 paper, pLDDT was introduced together with pAE and pTM.
-To explain pAE, we first need to define aligned error (AE).
+To explain pAE, we first need to define **aligned error (AE)**.
 In the original paper, aligned error is defined as follows: for a given residue i, the model aligns the backbone atoms N, Cα, and C of residue i in the predicted structure to the corresponding atoms in the experimental structure.
 After this alignment, the AE for residue pair (i, j) is the distance between the Cα atom of residue j in the predicted structure and the Cα atom of residue j in the experimental structure.
-Thus, pAE is the model’s prediction of this aligned error.
+Thus, **pAE is the model’s prediction of this aligned error**.

 Similar to pLDDT, pAE is also trained using a cross-entropy loss function.
 The key difference is that the pAE prediction head takes the pair representation as input.
 The actual aligned errors are discretized into 64 bins.
 The model is then trained by computing the cross-entropy between the predicted pAE distribution and the true aligned error bin, enabling the pAE prediction head to learn to estimate the aligned error for each residue pair.
 During inference, the pAE head reads the same pair representation and outputs the probability distribution over the aligned error bins for each residue pair.
 Taking the expectation of this distribution yields the pAE value for that residue pair: